d-002/progression-graph/README.md

 ## TODO
 - Escape to exit popups
-- Select and delete links
-- Link selection feedback
-- Points states and colors + for links + edit readme
+- Handle save for states, edit readme, fix save
+- File selector for images
 - Be more generous for displaying visible objects
 - Only save used images
 - Trigger quit next frame when input returns None